 - The concentrated loads defined using the Define / Loads command may be applied to the mat elements using the Assign / Concentrated Loads command.
-The loads defined under the Dead, Live and Lateral cases are applied under these cases as well. - From the Assign menu select Nodal Loads, or if the LOADS folder is displayed, click on the symbol next to the load CASE...
-(A through F) found in the right ITEM LISTING AREA to expand the list.
+The loads defined under the Dead, Live, and Lateral cases are applied under these cases as well. - From the Assign menu select Nodal Loads, or if the LOADS folder is displayed, click on the symbol next to the load CASE (A through Z) found in the ITEM LISTING AREA to expand the list.
 The two load types will appear, CONCENTRATED and SURFACE.
 Expand the Concentrated load types by clicking on the symbol next to CONCENTRATED... - Select the load to be assigned.
 This becomes the active assignment.
 By default, the program will display all nodes that share the active assignment in red and nodes with a different assignment in cyan.
 Recall however that you may change the color preferences to your liking with the Options / Display command.
-See To Change The Font and Color Preferences. - In the GRAPHICS AREA, using the left-mouse button, marquee select a nodes or a group of nodes (or click on a single node).
-The selected nodes are shown in red or in the color specified for ACTIVE OBJECTS in the FONT & COLOR folder. - To remove a nodal load assignment, repeat the step above using instead, the right mouse button. - Repeat the three steps above for each load case.
+See To Change The Font and Color Preferences. - In the GRAPHICS AREA, using the left-mouse button, select a node or marquee select a group of nodes.
+The selected nodes are shown in red or in the color specified for ACTIVE OBJECTS in the FONT & COLOR folder. - To remove a nodal load assignment, repeat the step above using instead the right-mouse button. - Repeat the three steps above for each load case.